-*Jewish aristocrats who formed financial and legal (religious law) associations with the Greeks.
-Under Greek authority, they controlled the Temple.
+*Sadducees: Jewish aristocrats who formed financial and legal associations with the Greeks.
+They were favored under Greek authority and were given control of the Temple.
+They become the Temple Priests Jesus later confronts.

 The Essenes were composed of two primary groups, the Ossaeans, and the Nazarenes, although there were other splinter groups.
-The Essenes originated when the ‘Teacher of Righteousness’ and those who professed to be the righteous remnant,* were led north into the Dan River (150 BC approx.), and settlements also developed in the Hauran, south of Damascus.
-Ossaeans (scribal authority, legalistic) and Nazarenes (esoteric, mystic-spiritual) both accounted themselves as the righteous remnant of the former unified priesthood, or “sons of light.”
-The Sadducees composed the third component of the Zadokites (Greek=Sadouks) and remained as the current Temple priests, corrupted though they were.
+The Essenes originated when the ‘Teacher of Righteousness’ and those who professed to be the righteous remnant,* were led north into the Dan River region (150 BC approx.).
+Settlements also developed in the Hauran, south of Damascus.
+Ossaean Essene (scribal authority, legalistic) and Nazarenes (esoteric, mystic-spiritual) both accounted themselves as the righteous remnant of the former unified priesthood.
+Both groups would perceive themselves as a part of the “sons of light.”

 *See, Seth & Enosh, Enoch, and Noah.

-Both Nazarene and Qumran Essene* viewed, as did John, the coming Jewish Deliverer tied to repentance by the nation of Israel.
-According to John, the Deliver’s arrival would also include the removal of the Sadducees from Temple control.
-John’s message established a powerful unifying force and cemented John in biblical history as an ascendent transitional figure, considered by many the Prophet of Prophets.
+Both Nazarene and Qumran Essene (Ossaeans) viewed, as did John, the coming Jewish Deliverer tied to repentance by the nation of Israel.
+According to John, the Deliverer’s arrival would also include the removal of the Sadducees from Temple control.
+All sects of the Essene wanted the Sadducees removed, and many Pharisees favored this removal as well.
+Many internacine religious conflicts coursed through the veins of Israel.
+John’s message established a new and powerful unifying force.
+John is cemented in biblical history as an ascendent transitional figure, considered by many the Prophet of Prophets.

 John’s primary teaching was “knowledge (Gr. gnosis)* of salvation to His people by the remission of their sins” (Lk.
 1.77 ).
 Read carefully, the previous scripture tells us that this understanding of salvation is transferred as one begins to remit from sin, “knowledge of salvation…by the remission of their sins.”
-Symbolized by the cleansing of the baptism, John intends the imputation of sin should cease, in effect “…to prepare His ways (1.76).”
-This clearing of imputation halts the fixation on sin and redirects the soul toward preparation and renewal, but not by the law, but by the mystic transference to the spirit as the center of authority.
-In effect, this transference opens the way and thus prepares each person for the righteous message of the Deliverer.
-A great controversy would erupt over this message, much as it did in Jesus’ ministry.
-For it was presumed by various legalists, most notable as scribes and Pharisees, that the law should no longer be obeyed, although this presumption did not reflect Jesus’ intention, but rather a more spiritual (of the spirit) interpretation.
-This presumption is why Jesus was often questioned as to the law.
+Symbolized by the cleansing of the baptism, John intends the impugnation of sin should also cease, in effect “…to prepare His ways (1.76).”
+This clearing of imputation halts the fixation on sin and redirects the soul toward preparation and renewal, but by the mystic transference to Spirit as the center of authority, not by the law as the central authority.
+The offer of forgiveness instead of tracking sin is an emphasized principle of the Way, and Jesus speaks profusely on these subjcts.
+In effect, this transference, this change in logos, opens the way and thus prepares each person for the righteous message of the Deliverer.

 John would walk “before the face of the Lord (God), and to prepare His ways (76).
 (79) To give light [of the spirit] to those who sit in darkness and in the shadow of [spiritual] death, to guide our feet into the way of peace.”

 Dedicated to the Nazarite tradition from birth, John’s early training emerged from the group known as the Qumran Essene (Ossaeans).
 Often referred to today as the ‘scribal authority,’ it is from this group the biblical reference ‘lawyers and scribes’ derive.
-However, unlike some of his Essene brothers, John’s message cannot be considered wholly legalistic but a higher spiritual call for the repentance of Israel and a return to the fundamentals of righteousness, which considers the inner man individually.
-Thus, his is more the teaching of the heart.
-Impuning sin, which is the function of law, must be set aside in preparation for the Messiah.
-His water baptism moves past the current interpretation of the law and accepts the cleansing of sin and the pursuance toward righteousness by direct commitment.
+However, unlike some of his Essene brothers, John’s message cannot be considered wholly legalistic but a higher spiritual call for the repentance of Israel and a return to the fundamentals of righteousness, which considers the inner man individually, not legally.
+Thus, if even by contrast, John’s teaching is of the heart.
+Impugning sin, which is the function of law, must be set aside in preparation for the Messiah.
+John’s water baptism provides the vehicle for this transition and moves past the current interpretation of the law and accepts the cleansing of sin and the pursuance toward righteousness by direct commitment.

 Sow seed for the teaching of the heart.